 Introduction to treatments

-Some treatments for psoriasis and psoriatic arthritis have been around for decades, such as tar treatments and UV light treatment for psoriasis and anti-inflammatory drugs for psoriatic arthritis.
-However, as scientists have gained a better understanding of the immune system and how psoriasis and psoriatic arthritis develops, new treatments have become available.
+Some treatments for psoriasis and psoriatic arthritis have been around for decades, such as tar treatments and UV light treatment for psoriasis, and anti-inflammatory drugs for psoriatic arthritis.
+However, as scientists have gained a better understanding of the immune system and how psoriasis and psoriatic arthritis develop, new treatments have become available.

 It can take many years after discovery/invention for a treatment to become available for doctors to prescribe.
 A pharmaceutical company will spend millions of pounds over the course of a drug development process in the hope that the future treatment becomes successful and profitable.
 Many potential therapies are never developed as a medicine.
 Overall, approximately 1 in 10,000 potential medicines makes it all the way through the process to reach patients.

 The process of drug development is focused on delivering safe and effective treatments.
 The process is long, since treatments are initially developed in the laboratory, with extensive scientific testing of short and long-term effectiveness, possible side effects, any implications of taking the new drug in combination with existing medicines, optimal dosage and suitable ways to administer the treatment.

 A potential new medicine which is in development is named an Investigational Medicinal Product (IMP) to separate it from an authorised medicine.
 Once an IMP has passed laboratory investigations, the pharmaceutical company in control of the IMP will apply for permission to conduct a clinical trial of its use in humans.

 What is a clinical trial?

 Most research in the National Health Service (NHS) involves people, often patients, and is usually referred to as clinical research or medical research to evaluate medical, surgical or behavioural intervention.